 What is Network Topology?

-Basically, it is made from two words, Network and Topology.
+It is made from two words, Network and Topology.

 - Topology: Topology is simply an arrangement of how these nodes will interact.
 It is a topology that governs data flow between respective nodes.

-Hence, it is an arrangement of two or more nodes communicating with each other, typically over the internet through a particular medium.
+Hence, it is an arrangement of two or more nodes communicating with each other, typically over the Internet, through a particular medium.
 It helps to communicate between these nodes.

-Types of Network Topology
+Classified Network Topology